 Untouched powder is a beautiful thing.

-But while many Utah resorts give easy access to side-country or backcountry terrain, that doesn't mean everyone is qualified.
-You must be completely aware of current conditions and prepared for anything by using the proper tools, backcountry gear and information.
+Many Utah resorts give easy access to side-country or backcountry terrain, however, that doesn't mean everyone is qualified.
+You must be completely aware of current conditions and be prepared for anything by using the proper tools, backcountry gear and information.
 Do yourself a favor and use the Utah Avalanche Center as a primary resource.
 We also highly recommend signing up for Ski Utah's guided Interconnect Tour.
 There's no better way to go beyond the ropes and ski a side of Utah few get to experience.

 Side Country Access

 (access to mountain before it opens to public)